loopbackio/loopback.io/pages/en/lb4/Extending-LoopBack-4.md

 - Models
 - Mixins

-See a list of candidate extensions, check out https://github.com/strongloop/loopback-next/issues/512.
+For a list of candidate extensions, see [loopback-next issue #512](https://github.com/strongloop/loopback-next/issues/512).

 ### System vs Application extensions

 Some extensions are meant to extend the programming model and integration capability of the LoopBack 4 framework.

 An application can be decomposed into multiple components too